slow-session/choon-player/README.txt

 == Installation ==

+* Download the WordPress plugin available from https://wordpress.org/plugins/choon-player/

+or

-1. Upload the contents of this folder to  the `/wp-content/plugins/choon-player/` directory.
+* Upload the contents of this folder to  the `/wp-content/plugins/choon-player/` directory.

-2. Activate the plugin through the 'Plugins' menu in WordPress.
+Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==